-Ambiq[®], the leader in low-power System-on-Chip (SoC) solutions, has once again raised the bar with the Apollo4 SoC.
-With the lowest dynamic and sleep mode power on the market, the Apollo4 allows designers of next generation wearables and smart devices to take their innovative products to the next level.
+Ambiq®, the leader in low-power System-on-Chip (SoC) solutions, has once again raised the bar with the Apollo4 Blue SoC.
+With the lowest dynamic and sleep mode power on the market, the Apollo4 Blue allows designers of next generation wearables and smart devices to take their innovative products to the next level.

-The Apollo4 SoC is the 4th generation system processor solution built upon Ambiq's proprietary Subthreshold Power-Optimized Technology (SPOT[®]) platform.
-The Apollo4's complete hardware and software solution enables the battery-powered endpoint devices of tomorrow to achieve a higher level of intelligence without sacrificing battery life.
-The Apollo4 is built on the 32-bit Arm[®] Cortex[®]-M4 core with Floating Point Unit (FPU).
-The Apollo4 is available now in BGA packaging.
-With up to 2 MB of NVM and 1.8 MB of SRAM, the Apollo4 has more than enough compute and storage to handle complex algorithms and neural networks while displaying vibrant, crystal clear, and smooth graphics.
-If additional memory is required, an external memory is supported through Ambiq's multi-bit SPI and eMMC interfaces.
+The Apollo4 Blue SoC is the 4th generation system processor solution built upon Ambiq's proprietary Subthreshold Power-Optimized Technology (SPOT®) platform.
+Its complete hardware and software solution enables the battery-powered endpoint devices of tomorrow to achieve a higher level of intelligence without sacrificing battery life.

+The Apollo4 Blue with Bluetooth® LE is built on the 32-bit Arm® Cortex®-M4 core with Floating Point Unit (FPU) and is available in BGA packaging.
+With up to 2 MB of MRAM and 1.8 MB of SRAM, the Apollo4 Blue has more than enough compute power and storage to handle complex algorithms and neural networks while displaying vibrant, crystal clear, and smooth graphics.